-If you would like to learn more about the anatomy of the back or spine, this video may help:
+If you would like to learn more about the anatomy of the back or spine, this VIDEO may help:

 With a fresh onset of low back pain, the best initial treatment is to avoid any activity which increases pain.
 Sometimes this means avoid bending forward, prolonged sitting, or prolonged walking or standing activity.
 Anti-inflammatory medications may be appropriate, but it is best to consult a physician before beginning a medication regimen.

-If symptoms persist for more that a few days, it may be best to consult a physician and consider physical therapy.
+If symptoms persist for more than a few days, it may be best to consult a physician and consider physical therapy.
 In many cases, physical therapy is the initial first course of treatment before further studies, such as X-rays or MRIs are performed.

 If there is severe pain or loss of strength or sensation in one or both legs, a physician should be consulted immediately, as this may be a sign of a more serious issue.

 Difficulty sleeping is a common issue with people dealing with pain in the lower back.
 In most situations, the best positions are laying on your back with pillows under the legs/knees to slightly elevate them.
 This places the pelvis and lower back in a position which applies less stress to irritated structures.

 Movement is typically good, as long as it does not increase symptoms.
 It is best to start with a short walk and see how you feel.
 If pain is increased, you may want to limit the activity for a few more days.
 In many cases, standing and walking is more tolerable than sitting activity.

 The "cracking" sound is actually the sound of the synovial fluid in the facet joints of the spine releasing a gas due to a quick change in volume of the joint capsule.
 When this happens, the pain receptors in the joint can slow their input and endorphins are released.
 It's kind of like hitting the reset button.

-This may help to decrease pain and increase mobility.
-The sensation can be addictive though.
-Repetitive self-manipulation may irritate the low back.
+The quick answer is yes, kidneys can cause lower back pain.
 Most of the time, pain in the lower back is caused from structures in the spine.
 But, in rare cases, pain in the low back may be referred from the kidney.